 Alongside the work tasks, I met with each member of the Manchester employment team to understand their area of expertise and work matters they are involved in, as well as receive career advice.

-The scheme also included a trainee Q&A session where I learnt about DWF’s training focus on business development as well as DWF’s culture.
+The programme also included a trainee Q&A session where I learnt about DWF’s training focus on business development as well as DWF’s culture.
 I appreciated listening to their various routes to law, their experiences in each seat, as well as the possibility of going on a client secondment to gain insight into a client’s business operations.
 I was able to appreciate the challenges of being a trainee and received tips on how to mitigate such challenges by remaining proactive and having a can-do attitude.

 During a speed networking event, I met various employees ranging from paralegals, associates, partners, and a member on the executive board.
 This enabled me to gain a holistic assessment of DWF as a legal business and the significance of inter-connectedness across three business divisions.